spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/domain-and-https/ens-domain.md

 :::

-## Review Your ENS Site with eth.link, ens.limo, MetaMask, or Other Options.
+## Review Your ENS Site with Supported Resolvers.

 If you’re using an ENS-compatible browser, like Brave, or if you have the MetaMask extension installed, you can just type your address in the search bar “address.eth/” (don’t forget the “/”) and it should be automatically resolved.